AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 purification; that is, the fire is unquenchable until it has accomplished its purpose of purification.
 Gehenna itself, as Origen afterwards insisted, purifies and surrenders its prisoners.
-The wicked are to suffer \"immortal\" agonies and then be saved.
+The wicked are to suffer "immortal" agonies and then be saved.

 ## The Oracles are Early Christian Classics.